What Is a Clinical Data Repository?

 The Clinical Data Repository Is Simply a Glorified Database

-While it is certainly true that having a snapshot of a patient’s clinical data is important, a clinical data repository lacks meaningful analytics that are flexible and scale with the healthcare provider’s needs.
+While it is certainly true that having a snapshot of a patient’s clinical data is important, a clinical data repository lacks meaningful analytics that is flexible and scales with the healthcare provider’s scales

 The data repository merely holds clinical data, which means it cannot integrate with other source systems which are non-clinical.
 This prevents medical providers from understanding the patient’s healthcare data and history across the totality of the patient care spectrum.
 In short, the clinical data repository is at best a glorified database.